FISH INTEL project

 How does it work

 Innovative acoustic tracking devices (pingers) will be attached to crawfish or inserted into fish.
-Listening devices will then record the 'pings' across different habitats including estuaries, mussel farms, shipwrecks, reefs, windfarms and marine protected areas.
+Fish then 'ping' a unique code that is 'heard' by fixed listening devices placed within different habitats such as estuaries, mussel farms, shipwrecks, reefs and windfarms.
+The animals can be specifically located by ‘triangulating’ their position between up to three devices.
 Underwater video surveys will also be carried out.

 Pelagic or 'open-sea' species, such as bluefin tuna which are starting to appear in UK waters between July and September, require much wider international collaboration.
 These fish will be tagged using 'pop up archival tags' (PAT) and satellite tracking technology.